 "A number of concerns have been raised about the potential human health and environmental effects of BPA," says Steve Owens, assistant administrator for the EPA's Office of Chemical Safety and Pollution Prevention.
 Data from the proposed new tests, he tells Science News, "would help EPA better understand and address the potential environmental impacts of BPA."
 Previous toxicity tests have suggested levels of BPA in humans and the environment don't pose a significant danger, but the EPA explains that "results of some recent studies using novel low-dose approaches and examining different endpoints describe subtle effects in laboratory animals at very low concentrations."
 Some experiments involving low-dose exposure, the agency adds, "are potentially of concern."

 The EPA hasn't specified which studies it's referring to, but Science News highlights several scientific papers that have revived concerns about low doses of BPA.
 Recent research showed that early exposure to BPA disrupted later gender-specific behavior in adult mice, for example, with males becoming "feminized" and being rejected by females more often.
 A human study also recently linked BPA exposure in the womb to behavioral changes in childhood, with girls acting more aggressive than normal and boys seeming more anxious and withdrawn.
-More than 1 million pounds of BPA are released into the environment every year, UPI reports, and in addition to being found in plastics, the chemical has also turned up in retail receipts
+More than 1 million pounds of BPA are released into the environment every year, UPI reports, and in addition to being found in plastics, the chemical has also turned up in retail receipts, paper money and even floating in the atmosphere.

 Photo (Tim DeChristopher): Linh Do/Flickr